-Unlike some cities, Loyall isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Loyall are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Loyall is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Loyall is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Loyall who work in sales jobs (18.75%), management occupations (11.36%), and teaching (10.23%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Loyall is worth considering.